bonitasoft/bonita-doc/md/migrate-from-an-earlier-version-of-bonita-bpm.md

 The following are not migrated automatically:

 * Configuration of the platform: Before 7.3 in the _Bonita Home_ folder and after 7.3 in database.
 Reapply your customizations manually after the migration script has finished (using [platform setup tool](BonitaBPM_platform_setup.md#update_platform_conf) if migrated to 7.3.0+).
-* Deployed process definitions: The processes will continue to run using the definition created in the previous version of Bonita BPM.
+* Deployed process definitions: The processes will continue to run using the definition created in the previous version of Bonita.
-* Process definition sources (`.bos` files): Migrate these by importing them into the new version of Bonita BPM Studio.
+* Process definition sources (`.bos` files): Migrate these by importing them into the new version of Bonita Studio.
 * <a id="bdm_redeploy" />Business data model, and the business data database: if the migration path include version `7.0.0`,`7.2.0` or `7.2.4`, the Business data model must be redeployed after migration, using [Define and deploy the BDM](define-and-deploy-the-bdm)).
 Otherwise, no action is required.
 * Custom connectors, actor filers, data types: These might continue to work in the new version, but should be tested, depending on your custom code.
 * Custom pages: These might continue to work in the new version, but should be tested depending on your custom code.